Unity-Technologies/TermsOfService/Unity Software Additional Terms.md

 * The Financial Threshold for Unity Personal is $200,000 USD for the most recent twelve (12) month period.
 To be Tier Eligible to use Unity Personal, your Total Finances may not exceed $200,000 USD.
 If your Total Finances exceed $200,000 USD you may not use Unity Personal at all, even for internal projects or prototyping.
-* The Financial Threshold for Unity Pro is from $200,001 USD to $24,999,999 USD for the most recent twelve (12) month period.
+* The Financial Threshold for Unity Pro is from $200,001 to $24,999,999 USD for the most recent twelve (12) month period.
 To be Tier Eligible to use Unity Pro, your Total Finances may not exceed $24,999,999 USD.
 If your Total Finances equal or exceed $25,000,000 USD, you may only use Unity Enterprise.
 * The Financial Threshold for Unity Enterprise is $25,000,000 USD and over for the most recent twelve (12) month period.
-If your Total Finances equal or exceed $25,000,000 USD, you may only use the Unity Enterprise.
+If your Total Finances equal or exceed $25,000,000 USD, you may only use Unity Enterprise.
 * Notwithstanding the foregoing, the Financial Threshold for Industry Customers is $1,000,000 USD for the most recent twelve (12) month period.
 If your Total Finances exceed $1,000,000 USD, you may only use Unity Industry.
 * The Financial Threshold for Unity Student Plan is $1,000,000 USD for the most recent twelve (12) month period.
 If your Total Finances exceed $1,000,000 USD, you may only use Unity Pro or Unity Enterprise versions of the Unity Editor.